nikic/FastRoute/README.md

 class name or any other kind of data you wish to associate with the route.
 FastRoute only tells you which handler corresponds to your URI, how you interpret it is up to you.

+The `$data` array parameter is optional and you can use it to set informations that can be used before or after $handler call.

 #### Shorcut methods for common request methods

 For the `GET`, `POST`, `PUT`, `PATCH`, `DELETE` and `HEAD` request methods shortcut methods are available.
 For example: